 Office Location & Hours

-The Campus Living and Community Development Office is open Monday through Friday from 8:00am - 5:00pm when the University is open.
-We are located on the first floor of Anderson Street Hall, located next to the Administration Building.
+The Housing and Residence Life is open Monday through Friday from 8:00am - 4:30pm when the University is open.
+We are located on the first floor of Reese Hall, located in Rector Village.

-The Campus Living and Community Development Office is the central location for floral deliveries to residents in all university owned housing.
+The Housing and Residence Life Office is the central location for floral deliveries to residents in all university owned housing.
 Deliveries should still be addressed to the student and their current living unit.
-Our address is 413 Anderson Street, Greencastle, Indiana 46135.
+Our address is 413-1 South Locust, Greencastle, Indiana 46135.

 Our office issues and tracks the keys to all rooms, apartments, and houses.
-Lost or stolen keys should be reported to the Campus Living and Community Development Office or Public Safety immediately.
+Lost or stolen keys should be reported to the Housing and Residence Life Office or Public Safety immediately.
 A lock change will be requested and new keys issued.
-The resident who lost the key will be charged for the lock change ($50.00).
+The resident who lost the key will be charged for the lock change ($75.00).

-During office hours, residents who lock themselves out of their rooms should go to the Campus Living and Community Development office to borrow a temporary key.
+During office hours, residents who lock themselves out of their rooms should go to the Housing and Residence Life office to borrow a temporary key.
 A temporary key may be used for no more than a 24-hour period.
 After 24 hours, a lock change will automatically take place at the resident’s expense.
-Lock changes cost $50.
-After the Campus Living and Community Development office closes, residents who are locked out of their room should contact Public Safety at x5555 to contact the student staff member on duty.
-Residents will be charged $5 each time (after the first) an FYRA or CRA has to let them into their rooms.
+Lock changes cost $75.
+After the Housing and Residence Life office closes, residents who are locked out of their room should contact Public Safety at x5555 to contact the student staff member on duty.
+Residents will be charged $10 for the second and third lock out each, and $20 for any lock out after that each time (after the first) an FYRA or CRA has to let them into their rooms.

-Campus Living and Community Development is responsible for the distribution and maintenance of vacuums in our First-Year and Upperclass residence halls.
+Housing and Residence Life is responsible for the distribution and maintenance of vacuums in our First-Year and Upperclass residence halls.
 Students who live in Rector Village and University-owned Apartments and Houses are responsible for their own equipment.

 If your community's vacuum is in need of service or repair, please contact our office via e-mail at email@example.com.